bxadam/budgetbuster/README.md

 # budgetbuster

-Full-stack app that logs and sorts monthly expenses to help users budget.
+This is full-stack app created for the Feb 2025 Code Jam that logs and sorts monthly expenses to help users budget.